David-and-Yuval/unsupervised-learning/README.md

 For GMM, type "gmm".
 For DBSCAN, type "dbscan".
 For spectral clustering, type "spectral clustering".
+For our statistical tests (proving our f-1 scores are better than random), type "p-value".
+This randomizes labels and prints f-1 scores for all algorithms.

 Be sure to use lower-case letters only in all your requests.